We are hiring now!

 If you are unable to sort out a problem at work you may be able to make a claim to an Employment Tribunal.

-Average price for representation from initial instructions to Final Hearing £10,000 plus VAT.
+Average price for representation from initial instructions to Final Hearing £20,000 - £30,000 plus VAT(at a rate of 20%).
 No Court fee currently payable.

 Process for an Employment Tribunal Claim